 Now that we travel with our daughter, our packing list has gotten a little larger.
 I’ll take her side of the packing out and just concentrate on how we would pack as independent backpackers.

-We also pack differently depending on the location, how we are travelling, how long for and the weather.
+We also pack differently depending on the location, how we are traveling, how long for and the weather.
 If we are road tripping across the US with our own vehicle than things like snorkels, and beach equipment, camping and cooking gear will be make the packing list.

-For long-term backpacking we tend to go to warm climate regions, which means we can reduce the amount of heavy and bulky clothes.
+For long-term backpacking, we tend to go to warm climate regions, which means we can reduce the amount of heavy and bulky clothes.
 Cold weather places we would usually experience on short getaways or as an expat living in the region.

-One thing we have learned is that less is more, and you never use everything you pack.
+One thing we have learned is that less is more, and you never use everything you pack!